-- While the coffee cake is still warm, drizzle with the simple glaze (instructions below).
+- While the coffee cake is still warm, drizzle with the simple glaze.

-- In a small bowl, whisk together the confectioners sugar and milk.1 cup Powdered Sugar, 2-3 tablespoon Milk
+- In a small bowl, whisk together the powdered sugar and milk.1 cup Powdered Sugar, 2-3 tablespoon Milk

-- Pour over the warm blueberry swirl coffee cake, cut into squares, and enjoy!
+- Drizzle over the warm blueberry swirl coffee cake, cut into squares, and enjoy!

 - The noted prep time for this recipe includes 15 minutes for the homemade blueberry pie filling and 20 minutes for the coffee cake.

 - The recipe does not include the 2-3 hours of cooling time needed for the homemade blueberry pie filling.